mdabbah/Fictitious_classes_ZSL2021/README.md

 │ ...
 ```

-You can download the precomputed features from diffrenet archtictures and diffrerent layers used in our experiments from: <insert karpef link>
+You can download the precomputed features from diffrenet archtictures and diffrerent layers used in our experiments from:
+<insert karpef link>.

-or you can use the feature extraction script found at `./main_code/feature_extraction.py`
+Or you can use the feature extraction script found at `./main_code/feature_extraction.py`
 use
 ```
 python3 ./main_code/feature_extraction.py -h